KristianColville1/kristians-cool-shop/DatabaseDesignDocument.md

 - Customer information is required for order processing and support
 - Customers can have multiple orders over time

+**Conceptual Attributes**:

+The following attributes are required to support the business operations identified in the system requirements:

+- **CustomerID**: Unique identifier needed to distinguish between different customer accounts and maintain referential integrity across orders and support tickets.
+- **Email**: Essential for customer authentication, account management, and communication regarding orders and account status.
+- **FullName**: Required to personally identify customers for order processing, delivery, and customer service interactions.
+- **Phone**: Optional contact information that enables customer support staff to reach customers regarding order issues or account matters.
+- **Address**: Composite attribute representing the customer's delivery location, consisting of street address, city, postal code, and country.
+Required for order fulfilment and shipping.
+- **CreatedAt**: Timestamp recording when the customer account was established, supporting audit trails and customer lifecycle analysis.
+- **Status**: Indicates the current state of the customer account (Active, Suspended, Inactive), enabling the system to control access and manage account lifecycle.

 </details>

 <details>